Our Home Warranty Review Methodology

 Claims Filing Channels

-Ease of filing a claim can make a difference when you’re dealing with a home system or appliance breakdown.
+How easy it is to file a claim can make a big difference when you’re dealing with a home system or appliance breakdown.
 Companies typically allow homeowners to file a claim through one or more of these channels: by phone call, online, and by smartphone app.
 Those with more options for filing a claim scored higher.

 Claims Response Time